XpressAI/vecto-python-sdk/README.md

 For more advanced capabilities including management access, we recommend using the core Vecto class.

+## Tutorial
+We have a new Vecto tutorial!
+Checkout the [Vecto tutorials repository](https://github.com/XpressAI/vecto-tutorials).

 ## Developers Discord
 Have any questions?
 Feel free to chat with the devs at our [Discord](https://discord.com/invite/wtYbXvPPfD)!